chadmv/plow/README.md

 ### Install the Thrift Bindings

-Next step, must build the Plow thrift bindings for Java and install those in your local Maven repo.
+First, you must build the Plow thrift bindings for Java and install those in your local Maven repo.

     $ cd lib/thrift
     $ ./generate-sources.sh